 I represent the Kentucky Clinical Trials Network in efforts towards the Prevention and Early Detection component of the Kentucky LEADS Collaborative.
 As a team member of KCTN since 2009, I have been involved in project management and site training activities on investigator-initiated clinical trials for both the University of Kentucky and the University of Louisville.

 As a Certified Associate in Project Management, I was previously involved with a study that focused on attitudes of lung cancer screening among primary care physicians and radiologists within the state of Kentucky.
 The study served as a precursor to my work on this project as the results indicated the amount of work and progress still needed towards the dissemination and implementation of quality lung cancer screening programs within the state.

 I recently completed the MHA curriculum at the University of Kentucky and have a M.S. in Industrial/Organizational Psychology from Northern Kentucky University.

 As the Project Manager for the Prevention and Early Detection study, I serve as the primary liaison supporting participating study sites and assuring quality performance of the study.

-Michael Brooks, Co-Investigator
+Michael Brooks, MD, Co-Investigator

 Kris Damron, Kentucky Clinical Trials Network Liaison